Prospecting is one of the key stages of the sales process.

 Don’t think that email, as a sales tool, is dead.

-Quite the opposite – it’s alive and kicking, as 80% of buyers say they prefer to be contacted by sellers via email, claims Rain Group research.
+Quite the opposite – it’s alive and kicking, as 80% of buyers say they prefer to be contacted by sellers via email.

 But there is one thing that’s dying out as we speak – mass or bulk emails.

-First of all, make sure that the content is customized to each prospect’s needs.
+- Make sure that the content is personalized to each prospect’s needs.
 Your task is to impress them with how much you know about their company or industry.
 Make sure the content is specific and addresses the needs of a particular prospect.

 5. Ask for referrals